MIC-DKFZ/computing_membrane_property_extraction/README.md

 - **root_props:**
 Path to the folder which contains the processed data from the previous stages.
 The membrane properties and all visualizations will be saved here.

-## 3. Limitations
-- Currently, segmentation and membrane extraction works only with images which have a magnification of 50.00KX (Image Pixel Size = 2.233 nm).

 # Acknowledgements